ocean-tracking-network/node-manager-training/_episodes/07_project_metadata.md

 ## Completed Metadata

-Immediately upon receipt of the metadata, you must create a new Gitlab Ticket.
+Immediately upon receipt of the metadata, you must create a new Gitlab Ticket (aka Work Item).
 Please use the `Project Metadata` work item checklist template found in the drop down menu under the 'Description'.

 Here is the Work item checklist, for reference:
 <!-- Line 42 to line 62 Review if same as most current template selection MG to PERSON Y/N -->